 In total this means players should keep dogtags from 14 USEC and 7 BEAR with found in raid status as a priority for questing requirements.
 These can be stored in a Lucky Scav Junkbox or dogtag case to save on space if you are short on stash space.

 What To Do With Dogtags?
 Selling To Traders

 Selling to traders is one of the most well known options for your dogtags in EFT and also the easiest with the trader Therapist purchasing dogtags from the players (found in raid or not).
 The price paid for dogtags is based on the level of the player which can quickly add up to tens of thousands of Roubles in players pockets.

-While dogtags have sold for as much as ₽450 per PMC level they are currently set at ₽378 in 2021 and like other mechanics in Tarkov subject to further potential change.
+While dogtags have sold for as much as ₽450 per PMC level they are currently set at ₽378 and like other mechanics in Tarkov subject to further potential change.

 For any that are not found in raid this is a perfectly viable option although those with significant space in their stash (such as multiple Lucky Scav Junkboxes or have Edge of Darkness accounts) may want to save them up for one of the many barter trades discussed below.